Skip to site search Skip to main content

 A connected community

-Working towards a consolidated campus strategy, the University has three major City campuses in close proximity to each other.
+The University has been working towards a consolidated campus strategy which has involved the reshaping of the property portfolio, consolidating, and exiting poor quality leased properties.
+The University has three major City campuses in close proximity to each other.

 City Campus

-The city campus houses most of the faculties, central administration and the bulk of undergraduate teaching facilities.
-We are so big that we have more beds than Auckland’s inner city hotels combined.
+The City Campus is our largest campus and houses most of the faculties, central administration, the majority of undergraduate teaching facilities, and student facing services.
+Our student accommodation offers more beds than Auckland’s inner-city hotels combined.

 Grafton Campus